Cable Twist

 Can Cable Twist improve rotational strength?

-Yes, this exercise is commonly used for rotational core strength.
+Yes, it is commonly used for rotational core strength.

 Should hips rotate fully?